fodorbalint/locationconnection/README.md

 - The list of users appears to load twice in some circumstances.
 - After switching location off on the profile edit page, upon returning to the main view, all people appear.
 If distance filtering was on with current location and map view, the map remains as it was instead of switching to the other location.
 - Clicking on current location when either location permission is not granted or profile location is off, results in the list not being refreshed after you enable the features.
-- Which device location permission off, but on in the profile, if you filter by other location with map view, and choose "No location filter", the map remains.
+- With device location permission off, but on in the profile, if you filter by other location with map view, and choose "No location filter", the map remains.
 - If you leave the app to turn off revoke location permission for the app, upon returning the app shows you are still filtering by current location.

 1.5 - 17 June 2020